 While grizzly bears were listed in 2018 as a Species of Special Concern in Canada under federal legislation, they have no federal protections under the Species at Risk Act (SARA).
 A 2016 assessment by the IUCN’s Bear Specialist Group concluded that three Canadian sub-populations are critically-endangered, one is endangered, and one is vulnerable.
 Provincially listed in B.C. as S3 - “Vulnerable” and “Sensitive”, these listings and assessments draw attention to the dire situation and delicate future for Canadian grizzly bears.
 Over 60% of grizzly bears' mortalities are due to human causes, including:

-Because of you, these icons of nature are emerging from their dens this spring to live another year free of being hunted.
+Because of you, these icons of nature emerge from their dens each spring to live another year free of being hunted.

 Photos FEATURED ON THIS PAGE ARE by Taylor Green & Tom Rivest